-- a. commercial uses will be required on the ground level of buildings fronting Lakeshore Road East and Street 'J'; - single use residential buildings may be considered on lands not fronting Lakeshore Road East or Street 'J'; and - c. creative industry incubator spaces and cultural infrastructure facilities will be permitted in the Cultural Waterfront Precinct.
-These spaces may be located in stand-alone buildings or in conjunction with other uses.
+- single use residential buildings may be considered on lands not fronting Lakeshore Road East or Street 'H'; and - c. science and technology facilities, creative industry incubator spaces, cultural infrastructure facilities, and banquet and conference centres will be permitted in the Cultural Waterfront Precinct.
+These spaces may be located in standalone buildings or in conjunction with other uses.